hrokr/Heartbeat/README.md

 ## Prior Work
 As I mentioned, people have been trying to solve this for the last 50 or so years.
 Some of the prior work includes:

-Artificial neural networks (ANNs) have been the most widely used machine learning-based approach for heart sound classification.
-Typical relevant studies grouped by the signal features as the input to the ANN classifier include: using wavelet features [12], time, frequency and complexity-based features [13], and time-frequency features [14].
-A number of researchers have also applied support vector machines (SVM) for heart sound classification in recent years.
-The studies can also be divided according to the feature extraction methods, including wavelet [15], time, frequency and time-frequency feature-based classifiers [16].
-Hidden Markov models (HMM) have also been employed for pathology classification in PCG recordings [17,18].
-Clustering-based classifiers, typically the k-nearest neighbors (kNN) algorithm [19,20], have also been employed to classify pathology in PGCs.
-In addition, many other techniques have been applied, including threshold-based methods, decision trees [21], discriminant function analysis [22,23] and logistic regression.
+* Artificial neural networks (ANNs) have been the most widely used machine learning-based approach for heart sound classification.
+Most of these have focused on identification based on wavelet features, time, frequency and complexity-based features or time-frequency features.

+* A number of researchers have also applied support vector machines (SVM) for heart sound classification in recent years.
+Those studies have focused on wavelet, time, frequency and time-frequency feature-based classifiers.

+* Hidden Markov models (HMM)for pathology classification in PCG recordings.

+* Clustering-based classifiers, typically the k-nearest neighbors (kNN) algorithm, have also been employed to classify pathology in PGCs.
+In addition, many other techniques have been applied, including threshold-based methods, decision trees, discriminant function analysis and logistic regression.

 ## Resources
-http://www.paulvangent.com -- work was with a PPG but well written and interesting
+[Paul Vangent](http://www.paulvangent.com) -- has an interesting material.
+He uses a much less noisy PPG but his stuff is well written and interesting.

+[Ahmet Taspinar](http://ataspinar.com/2018/04/04/machine-learning-with-signal-processing-techniques/) -- Has an interested GitHub repo on signal processing with ML.
+I wasn't able to get it to work but it looks promising.